Continuous Ensemble Weather Forecasting with Diffusion models

 \paragraph{Preconditioning} The sampling process is based on the denoising neural network $D_\theta$ that takes a noisy residual and tries to denoise it.
 To help in this, it is also given the noise level $\sigma$, the previous state $X(\Omega)$ and the lead time $t$.
 To simplify learning, $D_\theta$ is parameterized by a different network $F_\theta$ defined by

-where $X_{t}^\sigma$ denotes a noisy version of the target time $X({t})$ at noise level $\sigma$, and $c_{\text{skip}}$, $c_{\text{out}}$, $c_{\text{in}}$ and $c_{\text{noise}}$ are scaling functions taken from \citep{karras_elucidating_2022} defined in Tab. \ref{tab:scaling}.
+where $c_{\text{skip}}$, $c_{\text{out}}$, $c_{\text{in}}$ and $c_{\text{noise}}$ are scaling functions taken from \citep{karras_elucidating_2022} defined in Tab. \ref{tab:scaling}.
 These scaling functions $c_{\text{skip}}$, $c_{\text{out}}$, $c_{\text{in}}$ and $c_{\text{noise}}$, are specifically chosen to handle the influence of the noise level within the network, allowing $D_\theta$ to adapt dynamically to different noise intensities without the need for adjusting the scale of $\sigma$ externally.
 Consequently, for consistency with the normalization of the data where \(\sigma_{\text{data}}\) is set to 1, the lead time \(t\) is also scaled to fit within the range \([0,1]\).
 This normalization ensures that the network inputs are uniformly scaled, enhancing the efficiency and effectiveness of the denoising process.

 \paragraph{Conditioning} To condition on the initial conditions $X(\Omega)$ and static fields, these are concatenated along the channel dimension with the input to the denoiser, increasing the dimension of the input.
 To condition on the noise level $\sigma$ and lead time $t$, we use Fourier embedding as specified in \citep{karras_elucidating_2022}.
 Fourier embedding captures periodic patterns in noise and time, enhancing the model's ability to handle complex time-series dependencies effectively.
 They work by transforming the time/noise into a vector of sine/cosine features at 32 frequencies with period 16.
 These vectors are added and then passed through two fully connected layers with {SiLU} activation to obtain a 128-dimensional encoding.